fabiolb/fabio/docs/content/ref/proxy.auth.md

 Each authorization scheme is configured with a list of key/value options.
-Each scheme must have a unique name which can then be referred to in a listener configuration.
+Each scheme must have a unique name which can then be referred to in a routing rule.

     name=<name>;type=<type>;opt=arg;opt[=arg];...